webdiscus/pug-plugin/README.md

   },

   plugins: [
+    // zero config
-    new PugPlugin(options), // needs only one instance of the pug plugin to handles all pug files from webpack entry
+    new PugPlugin(), // needs only one instance of the pug plugin to handles all pug files from webpack entry
     // ...
   ],